This is when an escaped elephant crushed a car after climbing on it during mating season in a Thai national park.

 The silver car carrying a family was traveling through Khao Yai National Park near Bangkok to a nearby National Children’s Day celebration.

-However, the car driver was forced to stop when the male elephant wandered out into the middle of the road and approached the car.
+However, the car driver was forced to stop when the male elephant wandered into the middle of the road and approached the car.

 The footage was taken with a mobile phone from inside the vehicle, showing the animal getting very close to the vehicle before placing the trunk on the bonnet.

 The elephant could be seen putting its front legs on the bonnet before bringing its hind legs up and almost sitting on top of the car.

 The giant creature then jumped off the vehicle to the ground and walked away, leaving the bonnet badly dented and a cracked windshield.

 Fortunately, the family inside the car was unharmed.

 The second incident this month involving an elephant in the park after another elephant damaged three other cars on New Year’s Day.

 It is unclear whether the same elephant was involved in both incidents.